 "But how does he get along in this society?" the big man pressed.
-"I mean, they don't wear any clothes, and you would certainly stand out even more than I in that group.
-I wouldn't think they'd accept him, except as a devil or a god."
+I mean, they don't wear a clothes, and you would certainly stand out even more than I in that group.
+I wouldn't think they accept him, ex-cept as a devil or a god."

-"Ordinarily you'd be right," Mogart agreed, "but he had himself surgically altered to look more human.
+"Ordinarily you'd be right," Mogart agreed, "but he had himself surgically altered to look mothuman.
 Without anesthetic, I might add.
-But I don't dare go any closer than this-he'd sense me.
-You'll still recognize him, though, if you see him.
+But I don't dare go any closer than this-he'd sense no You'll still recognize him, though, if you see him.
 Don't worry about that."
 He paused, looking around.
-"Now we have to see if we can find you a likely, subject for integration without exposing myself."
+"Now we have to see if we can find you a likely, subject for integration without exposit myself.
 He explained that it would be necessary to place the human into the body of another native to this world.